 1. Length of ownership

-How long have you owned the property?
-7 years
+How long have you owned the proper ty?
+2016

 2. Council tax

-Which Council Tax band is your property in ?
-(Please tick one) □ F ☑ G □ H 10
+Which Council Tax band is your prope rty in?
+D

 3. Parking

-What are the arrangements for parking at (Please tick all that apply) our property?
+What are the arrangements for parking (Please tick all that apply)

-• Garage]
+Garage No

-Allocated parking space 1 ,
+Allocated parking space No

-• Driveway]
+Driveway No

-Shared parking 1
+Shared parking No

-On street ĺ
+On street Yes

-Resident permit 1
+Resident permit No

-Metered parking 1
+Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conservat special architectural or historical interest, t appearance of which it is desirable to prese ☐ Yes ☐ No ☐ Don't know
+Is your property in a designated Cons special architectural or historical inte which it is desirable to preserve or en rest, the character or appear a of No rance of

-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ⊠ Yes □ No 6.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: ⊠ Yes □ No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: ⊠ Yes □ No b.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: ☐ Yes ☑ No (i) Were the replacements the same shape and type as the ones you replaced? ☐ Yes ☐ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☐ No (iii) Please describe the changes made to the windows doors, or patio approximate dates when the work was completed): doors (with Please give any guarantees which you received for this work to your solicitor or estate agent.

-7. Central heating a.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
+Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-If you have answered yes or partial - what kind of central heating is there?
+Yes If you have answered yes or partial - what kind of central heating is there?
 (Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
-If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating.
-Yes No Partial g system installed? ☐ Yes system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: (iii) When was your maintenance agreement last renewed?
-(Please and year).
-No No provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ⊠ Yes □ No 9.
-Issues that may have affected your property а.
-Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.
-Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: ☐ Yes ☑ No
+Don't know i) When was your central hea installed? ting system or partial central heating system New boiler 2 months ago (ii) Do you have a maintenand ce contract for the ce ntral heating system?
+No If you have answered yes, ple you have a maintenance con e company with which (iii) When was your maintena (Please provide the month ar enewed?
+8. Energy Performance Certification ate Does your property have an than 10 years old?
+Energy Performance Certificate which is less Yes 9.
+Issues that may have affected your property a.
+Has there been any storm, flo property while you have own ctural damage to the No If you have answered yes, is insurance claim? the damage the subje ect of any outstanding b.
+Are you aware of the existence of the ex - r property?
+No 10.
+Services a.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes British Gas Water mains or private water supply Yes Scottish Water Electricity Yes British Gas Mains drainage Yes Local Authority 1